CIT Direct Capital Review

 Need help finding a loan?

 - Date Established

 Note: CIT is no longer originating business loans under the Direct Capital brand.
 Take a look at our filterable business loan reviews to learn about other funding options that might work for your small business.

 - Opaque terms and fees

 - Stringent borrower qualifications

 CIT Direct Capital is a New Hampshire-based online funder serving small businesses; it is a division of New Jersey-based CIT Bank.
-The company offers three categories of financing: working capital, equipment financing, and franchise financing.
+The company offers several categories of financing: working capital, equipment financing, SBA loans and franchise financing.
 This review will focus on Direct Capital’s working capital line.

 Direct Capital makes a much better first impression than most online funders, with both better short-term loan (STL) rates and transparency than many of its competitors.
 There is a small tradeoff, though: companies with really poor credit might not qualify for financing.

 - Franchise financing

 - SBA loans